 Failure by an obligated institution to prepare a risk assessment and its update is subject to administrative and legal liability and is punishable by an administrative penalty, including a fine.

-4. AML officer duties and responsibilities in Poland (AMLO and MLRO)
+4. AML officer in Poland (AMLO and MLRO)

 The Polish AML Law introduces an obligation for an obligated institution to appoint an AML and terrorist financing officer.
 Such a person should have a managerial status and will be responsible for ensuring compliance of the entire institution with the provisions of the Polish AML Law and, in addition, for reporting the notifications referred to in the aforementioned Act to the Financial Intelligence Units.